erikjagnandan/F1TenthTeam8FinalProject/README.md

 We rendered many frames from the NeRFs to generate our training images, and these are held in the `f1tenth_nerf/renders` directory.
 This directory contains both subdirectories containing the individual rendered frames, as well as videos of the NeRF environments.

-Given our NeRF renderings, we trained our model using the file
+Given our NeRF renderings, we trained our model using the file `train_and_validation.py`, provided in this repository.
+Also provided is our dataset file, `dataset.csv` which is a list of poses alongside the NeRF rendering and the action taken by pure pursuit corresponding to each pose. `train_and_validation.py` references `dataset.csv`, which in turn references the NeRF-rendered image files in `f1tenth_nerf.zip`.
+Also note that `train_and_validation.py` contains an absolute file path in Line 24, so you will have to change the path here to your home directory in order to run `train_and_validation.py` yourself.